-1. Policy Statement 3
+1. Policy statement 3

-2. Aims & Objectives 3
+Aims and objectives

-3. First Aid Provision 3
+First aid provision

 4. Supporting pupils with a medical condition 4

-5. Managing Medicines 4
+5. Managing medicines 5

-1. Policy Statement
+1. Policy statement

-Hamwic Education Trust will undertake to ensure compliance with the relevant legislation with regard to the provision of first aid for all employees and to ensure best practice by extending the arrangements as far as is reasonably practicable to children and others who may also be affected by our activities.
+Hamwic Education Trust (HET) will undertake to ensure compliance with the relevant legislation with regard to the provision of first aid for all employees and to ensure best practice by extending the arrangements as far as is reasonably practicable to children and others who may also be affected by our activities.

-Responsibility for first aid at a School is held by the School Leader who is the responsible manager.
+Responsibility for first aid at a school is held by the school leader who is the responsible manager.